 Summary: The main religious exceptions offered under the NT Act are modest when compared to some other states and territories.
 Provided that ‘any religious observance of practice’ has been interpreted to mean religious ceremonies and little else, section 51 may not require substantial amendment.

 However, there is no justification for discrimination against LGBTI employees or potential employees in religious schools, meaning section 37A should be repealed as a matter of priority.
-Sub-section 40(3), allowing discrimination in relation to accommodation, also appears excessively broad, while sub-section 30(2) should be monitored to ensure it is not used to discriminate against LGBTI students or the children of rainbow families.
+Sub-section 40(3), allowing discrimination in relation to accommodation, also appears excessively broad.

 The Northern Territory is the only jurisdiction in Australia that does not prohibit racial vilification.
 In which case, it is perhaps unsurprising that there are no prohibitions on vilification against LGBTI people either (the definition of ‘discrimination’ in section 20(1) does include “harassment on the basis of an attribute”, however this falls far short of the usual standard of ‘offend, insult, humiliate or intimidate’[v]).